-Monitoring QA scores helps identify the problem areas that need improvement.
+A perfected call quality monitoring solution helps identify the problem areas that need improvement.
 While ongoing coaching is an important step in the process, you will first want to identify any knowledge or system gaps that impact scores.

 For example, do you have a real-time platform that guides agents efficiently through calls?
 By making sure agents know what to say with playbooks that lead them to optimal outcomes, you can improve performance and productivity.
 With the right contact center software listening in on calls, checklists are available and check off items as agents handle them.
 Dynamic prompts can be used to surface the optimal response for each query and adapt during conversations.

 Without a solid foundation for your team, it will be difficult to improve QA scores.

 Implement a Quality Monitoring System to Track Employee Performance

 Manual QA scoring by listening to a sample of calls and post-call options is time-consuming and inefficient.
 What you need to improve QA scores is real-time QA that scores 100% of the calls.
 This relieves the burden on supervisors and managers who have to spot-check to ensuring agents are meeting your QA scorecard goals.
 Scoring only 1% of calls does not give you a statistically significant QA score and opens you up to missing compliance missteps.

 With the right system, you can monitor both individual agent performance and that of your entire team in real time.